mxcube/mxcubecore/CONTRIBUTING.md

 - When decided, a release branch is created from the development branch and becomes a release candidate version.

-- Once the code can be released, the release branch is merged to the `main branch` and also to the `develop branch`.
+- Once the code can be released, the release branch is merged to the `master branch` and also to the `develop branch`.

 - If a bug is found in a released version, a `hotfix branch` is created with the